flyingtoaster0/flyingtoaster0/_posts/2017-06-06-a-series-of-failures.md

 ![Red PCB no holes](/assets/numpad_keyboard/a_series_of_failures/red_pcb.jpg)

-Where the hell are the holes for my through hole components?!
+Where the hell are all the holes?!

 All those copper circles are supposed to have holes in them.
 This means that even if the board *did* work, that I wouldn't be able to put switches on it.